newaetech/CW305-Arm-DesignStart/README.md

 The J16 DIP-switch selects the M3 input clock:
 - 0: the input clock is the CW305 PLL1
 - 1: the input clock is the HS2 pin (e.g. clkgen from ChipWhisperer)
 The `Setup_DesignStart.ipynb` notebook expects J16 to be set to 0.

+The K16 DIP-switch enables the clock wizard:
+- 0: Use the raw input clock (useful for clock glitching)
+- 1: Use the clock from the clocking wizard

 Refer to the [CW305 documentation](https://www.newae.com/products/NAE-CW305)
 for more information on the features and capabilities of the CW305 board.